דלג לתוכן הראשי

 Accumulation of Toxic Substances:

-During many metabolic processes, toxic substances are produced as byproducts.
-These substances, also known as "free radicals," can damage cells and DNA.
+During many metabolic processes, especially when utilizing oxygen for energy production, reactive oxygen species, also known as "free radicals," are naturally formed.
+At low levels, they even play beneficial roles in cell signaling, but at high concentrations, they can damage cells and DNA when they overwhelm the cell's antioxidant defense systems.
 Under normal conditions, efficient detoxification mechanisms exist that neutralize free radicals and remove them from the cell.
 However, metabolic imbalance can impair these mechanisms, causing an accumulation of free radicals in the cell.
 This accumulation can lead to many damages, including:

 • Damage to cell structure: Free radicals can damage the cell structure, thereby affecting its normal function.